-Our group plans to replace underutilized lawn space on campus with diverse selections of native plants in 2024.
-We would like this project to serve as an educational opportunity for the greater Western Community by modeling sustainable landscapes and including signs with a QR code linked to an educational webpage on the Sustainability Engagement Institute's website.
+Our group aims to plant native plants at the York Community Farm as a test plot, as part of a larger plan to replace underutilized lawn space on campus with diverse selections of native plants in 2024.
+We would like this project to serve as an educational opportunity for the greater Western community by modeling sustainable landscapes by including signs with a QR code linked to an educational webpage on the Sustainability Engagement Institute's website.